degouville/eurosport-web-toolkit/CONTRIBUTING.md

 );
 ```

+What's important to note is that the SVG asset should have the extension `.component.svg` to let Babel know that it should inline it as a React Component.
 This is handy if you don't want to load SVG as a separate file.
-Don't forget the curly braces in the import!
-The `ReactComponent` import name is special and means that you want a React component that renders an SVG, rather than its filename.